 Try these metacognitive strategies across key stages for a thinking classroom.
 They need little prep and boost learner self-awareness and results.
 The Education Endowment Foundation (EEF) found these strategies add seven months' progress.

-Start with the 'Exit Ticket Plus' technique at the end of each lesson.
-Instead of asking learners what they learned, pose three quick questions: What did you find easiest to understand?
-Which part confused you most?
-What would help you understand better next time?
-This simple addition to standard exit tickets helps learners identify their own knowledge gaps and think critically about their learning process.
+This small addition to standard exit tickets helps learners spot their own knowledge gaps.
+It also helps them think more clearly about how they learn.
 Year 7 maths teacher Sarah Thompson reports that learners who regularly complete these enhanced exit tickets show 30% better self-assessment accuracy on unit tests.

 Introduce 'Learning Journals' where learners spend five minutes weekly rating their confidence in different topics using a traffic light system, then explaining why they chose each colour.
 Primary teacher Mark Davies found that Year 5 learners who kept these journals for one term could predict their test performance with 85% accuracy, compared to just 40% for those who didn't use the system.

-What is feeling of knowing in psychology?
+Feeling of knowing in psychology

 Feeling of knowing (FOK) is a metacognitive experience where a person believes they know something despite being unable to recall it at that moment.
 Hart (1965) first described FOK experimentally, and Nelson (1990) established it as a core component of metamemory.
 The "tip of the tongue" phenomenon is its most familiar form.
 FOK judgements influence study decisions: learners who feel they know something are less likely to revise it, even when their feeling is inaccurate.

-Why is feeling of knowing often inaccurate?
+Why feeling of knowing can mislead

 FOK is often wrong as it uses familiarity, not recall.
 Koriat (1993) says FOK reflects ease of finding related info, not knowing answers.
 Learners may spot a biology term (high familiarity) but lack the definition.
-This overconfidence can cause learners to skip crucial revision.
+This overconfidence can cause learners to skip important revision.

-Retrieval practice tackles FOK illusions; it makes learners check recall ability.
-Failed retrieval creates a "desirable difficulty" (Bjork, 1994).
-This adjusts FOK judgements downwards, improving self-assessment.
-Learners see what they know, not just what feels familiar.
+Learners can see what they really know, not only what feels familiar.
 Regular quizzes strengthen memory and improve metacognition (Brown et al., 2014).

 Metacognition Teaching FAQs